arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ## Task 3

 Create a class like the [`TemperatureConversion`](#temperatureConversion) class, but for converting angles between degrees and radians.
-Creat a client class to test it.
+Create a client class to test it.

 You will find the `Math.PI` constant useful here (don't hard-code a worse approximation, like `3.14`).